Barrow Second Opinion in Review

-A neurosurgical second opinion from Barrow Neurological Institute is a brief written recommendation from our team of neurosurgeons regarding your condition.
-Based on the information you provide, our neurosurgeons will let you know whether or not your condition would benefit from neurosurgical treatment.
-We charge a flat, non-refundable fee of $100 per second opinion request.
+To recap, a neurosurgical second opinion from Barrow Neurological Institute is a brief written recommendation from our team of neurosurgeons regarding your condition.
+Based on the information you share, our neurosurgeons will review and determine whether your condition might benefit from neurosurgical treatment.

-The cost for a neurosurgical second opinion is $100 and is non-refundable.
+The cost for a neurosurgical second opinion is a flat $100, and it is non-refundable.
 Payment must be made by credit card at the time of submission.
-We do not offer any other payment options at this time.
+We do not offer other payment options at this time.

 We offer neurosurgical second opinions for the following conditions and treatments:

 - Acoustic neuroma (vestibular schwannoma)

 - Gliomas and glioblastoma multiforme (GBM)

 - Metastatic spine cancer

 - Rare brain tumors